SIGN UP FOR OUR EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 If you want to get an in-depth overview of the Filbert Street Steps and the surrounding areas, then you have a few guided tour options.

-San Francisco Urban Hike-Coit Tower, Lombard Street and North Beach: This 3-hour walking tour is strenuous.
+San Francisco Urban Hike-Coit Tower, Lombard Street, and North Beach: This 3-hour walking tour is strenuous.
 You will start by ascending the Filbert Street Steps.
 You will learn more about the stairs with a few breaks along the way.
 You will then visit Coit Tower to learn more about it.
-You then head off to the top of another local park with wonderful views of the bay.
-After that brief rest, you'll head down the hill and back up Russian Hill to see the world famous windy Lombard Street.
-The tour concludes in North Beach.
-Get more details on this hike and check for availability on Viator.

-Telegraph Hill Stairway Hike: This free walking tour is given by SF City Guides which is part of the SF Library system.
+Telegraph Hill Stairway Hike: SF City Guides gives this free walking tour, which is part of the SF Library system.
 On this 2-hour tour, you will spend time learning about Coit Tower and walking down the Filbert Street Steps.
-You will also walk around Telegraph Hill and find out information all about the two greedy brothers that were determined to destroy it for their own profit.
-Even though this tour is free, they do request donations at the end so they can continue to support their organization.
-Learn more about SF City Guides and their tours.
+You will also walk around Telegraph Hill and find out information all about the two greedy brothers who were determined to destroy it for their own profit.

 16th Avenue Mosaic Stairs: This set of mosaic stairs is a popular stop for visitors.
 It's a set of staircases that feature the picture of a sun, a moon, and a large swirling design with fish and other sea creatures mixed in.
 You will find them in the Sunset District at 16th Avenue and Moraga.